cortizca/learn-databricks/100-days-of-databricks.md

 ## My Key Takeaway
 Liquid clustering plays a great role in optimizing delta tables in a way that it makes partitioning more efficient and in a flexible way.

+# Day 6: Optimize and File Compaction

+## What is it?
+Optimize operation organizes data for easier read and write operations

+## Why is it important?
+For Delta tables with clustering keys, optimize operation groups data by clustering key.
+On the other hand, for Delta tables with partition keys, optimize performs data grouping by specified partition key

+## My Key Takeaway
+Optimize operation is important to ensure data file compaction based on clustering key and partition key for easier data retrieval as well as efficiently supporting read and write operation.